loicginoux/application_exercice/README.md

 * How to run the spec ?
 That's part of the test, do it yourself !

-* Don't touch write in the `spec` directory, that would be cheating !
+* Don't write in the `spec` directory, that would be cheating !

 * Don't fork the repository to not share the response with others.